smaeul/kvm-admin/README.txt

 This is used to check if the given key in the configuration file is a valid qemu-kvm option.

 ====
 Info
 ====
 The qemu-kvm option for monitor, and pidfile has default values.
 But this options can be overriden in each domain configuration file.
+The qemu-kvm domain name should not be "all".
+See status description below.

 ========
 Downlaod